caldwell-matthew/lightintheironcage/content/about/who-am-i.md

 I listen to music constantly, play electric guitar, and write my own music.
 A big dream of mine is to become a professional musician.
 Lord willing, I would relish the opportunity to make music for God.
 My taste in music is a blend of metal/rock/progressive with Christian/poignant themes.
 I have many beloved bands and music that I love to talk about in [The Ensemble](/posts/the-ensemble/).

 As for literature, since coming to faith my love of books was reunited.
 How could it not?
 The Bible is a book.
 Life itself is a storybook God is writing.
 I have many favorite books and authors (especially anything by C.S.
 Lewis) which I love to talk about in [The Library](/posts/the-library).

+Thanks so much for listening; I hope my writing can be helpful to point you to God.

 <script src="https://static.esvmedia.org/crossref/crossref.min.js" type="text/javascript"></script>